Charlie Sheen's ex-wife arrested in Colorado

 "The woman identified Brooke Mueller, 34, of Los Angeles, California as the aggressor," the release said.

-Mueller was arrested at a second bar sometime after midnight and charged with felony possession of cocaine with intent to distribute, and misdemeanour assault, police said.
+Mueller was arrested at a second bar sometime after midnight and charged with felony possession of cocaine with intent to distribute, and misdemeanor assault, police said.

-Mueller posted a $11,000 (7,049.93 pounds) bond and was released.
+Mueller posted a $11,000 bond and was released.
 She has a December 19 court date.
 Her spokesman Steve Honig said she would have no immediate comment on the arrest.

 On Christmas Day 2009, police were called to an Aspen home the couple was renting for the holidays and arrested Sheen for assaulting Mueller during an argument.
 Sheen pleaded guilty to the charge in August 2010 and was ordered to serve 30 days in a California drug and rehabilitation facility.